ma-akk/mystl/README.md

 For test all methods of each container change SRCS on main class of container, then compile and run program \
 make && ./ft_containers RANDOM_INTEGER

+For cheak leaks use \
+ valgrind --leak-check=full ./ft_containers